Airtable/blocks/packages/sdk/docs/api/modules/_airtable_blocks_ui__loader.md

 _Defined in
 [src/ui/system/spacing/margin.ts:27](https://github.com/airtable/blocks/blob/@airtable/blocks@0.0.36/packages/sdk/src/ui/system/spacing/margin.ts#L27)_

-Sets the margin area on the top and bottom of an element.
+Sets the margin area on the left and right of an element.
 A positive value places it farther from its neighbors, while a negative value places it closer.

 ### `Optional` marginY